DylanCore13/activities-network-pt2/README.md

-Once you're logged in within your Windows 10 Virtual Machine, Install https://www.wireshark.org
+Once you're logged in within your Windows 10 Virtual Machine, Install https://www.wireshark.org (It's going to be the Windows x64 Installer)